 The size of hospital beds may differ from that of regular beds.
 They could be broader or longer than usual.
 Before purchasing, compare the hospital bed size to the size of the bed sheets for nursing homes.
 The bottom sheet must be sized to account for the movement of the bed and mattress because hospital beds are adjustable.
 Because bed adjustments do not influence top sheets the same way that bottom sheets are, regular size sheets can be used for the top sheet.

-Some standard colours are widely used for the bed sheets for nursing homes.
-Here are the most prominent colour, cloth, and print combinations available for the hospital bed sheets:
+Some standard colors are widely used for the bed sheets for nursing homes.
+Here are the most prominent color, cloth, and print combinations available for the hospital bed sheets:

 - Blue Bedsheets

 - Green bed sheets

 - Cotton Blue Plain Color Hospital Bed Sheet

 - Blue Plain Color Hospital Bed Sheet

 These are widely preferred due to their simplicity and because they can be easily spotted if not properly cleaned or if they have any chemicals or medicines spilt over them.